isabella232/media-analytics.en-1/help/sdk-implement/end-of-support-faqs.md

 1. **Does this end of support impact the SDK for tvOS?**

    Yes, for tvOS (version 10+) the recommended implementation is to migrate to the Media Analytics Extensions.
-AEP SDK support and Media Analytics Extension support is planned for June 2020.
 For additional information, see [Migrating from the standalone Media SDK to Adobe Launch - iOS](https://docs.adobe.com/content/help/en/media-analytics/using/sdk-implement/sdk-to-launch/sdk-to-launch-migration-platforms/sdk-to-launch-migration-ios.html).

 1. **Does this end of support impact the SDK for FireTV and AndroidTV?​**

    Yes, for FireTV and AndroidTV,  the recommended implementation is to migrate to the Media Analytics Extensions.
-AEP SDK support and Media Analytics Extension support is planned for June 2020.
 For additional information, see [Migrating from the standalone Media SDK to Adobe Launch - Android](https://docs.adobe.com/content/help/en/media-analytics/using/sdk-implement/sdk-to-launch/sdk-to-launch-migration-platforms/sdk-to-launch-migration-android.html).